Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 These more expensive nodes, 55-nanometer, that are out, they're kind of stacked up, some of them could have gone in March, but ended up going out in April and so forth.
 But it is indicative of we've built a pretty powerful R&D team.
 They're tapping out new products that we're real excited about.

-And then just employment expense, there's a merit (15:11) increases in there, there's a variety of other factors, but anyway it all kind of added up to the guide we gave.
+And then just employment expense, there's merit increases in there, there's a variety of other factors, but anyway it all kind of added up to the guide we gave.
 And you can expect to that as we go forward, we'll continue to add R&D in a way that is sensible relative to the top line growth of the company.
 We're trying to keep it real tight lid on the SG&A side of things so that we can get the benefit of the leverage there.
 But we're not sure of opportunities to invest in and we're trying to making sure we do that prudently.

 Christopher Rolland - Susquehanna Financial Group LLLP